franko/gsl-shell/doc/user-manual/matrices.rst

 You can also change the value with the following syntax ``m:set(i, j, x)`` to set the element to the value ``x``.

 In the GSL Shell's indexing convention the first row or column of a matrix in identified by the number one.
-This is the same indexing convention used in fortran and also in standard mathematical notation and is also coherent with the Lua indexing of a table.
+This is the same indexing convention used in FORTRAN and also in standard mathematical notation and is also coherent with the Lua indexing of a table.

 In GSL shell the matrix with only one column are considered like vectors and you can reference their elements just by indexing the vector like in ``v[i]``.
 You can therefore read or set a specific element of a vector using